How to Send Sensitive Data Securely Over the Internet

 What Is Data Theft?

-Data theft is the process of stealing private information that is stored online, on various devices and servers, etc. It is a growing problem for both individual users and businesses: the number of data breaches that occurred in 2021 by September 30th has already exceeded the number of data breaches that occurred in all of 2020.
+Data theft involves the unauthorized acquisition of private information stored online, on devices, or across servers.
+The issue continues to grow for both individuals and businesses: the number of data breaches that occurred in 2026 by September 30th has already exceeded the number of data breaches that occurred in all of 2026.

 Is It Safe to Store Data in the Cloud?